deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/creating_content/create_problem.rst

 The following problem templates open in the Simple Editor.

-*  :ref:`Checkbox` In checkbox problems, students select one or more options from a list of possible answers.
+*  :ref:`Checkbox`: In checkbox problems, students select one or more options from a list of possible answers.

-*  :ref:`Dropdown` In dropdown problems, students select one answer from a dropdown list.
+*  :ref:`Dropdown`: In dropdown problems, students select one answer from a dropdown list.

-*  :ref:`Multiple Choice` Multiple choice problems require students to select one answer from a list of choices that appear directly below the question.
+*  :ref:`Multiple Choice`: Multiple choice problems require students to select one answer from a list of choices that appear directly below the question.

-*  :ref:`Numerical Input` Numerical input problems require answers that include only integers, fractions, and a few common constants and operators.
+*  :ref:`Numerical Input`: Numerical input problems require answers that include only integers, fractions, and a few common constants and operators.

-*  :ref:`Text Input` In text input problems, students enter a short text answer to a question.
+*  :ref:`Text Input`: In text input problems, students enter a short text answer to a question.